 These regulations are applicable to the students admitted from the Academic Year 2021-22 onwards.
 As per the recommendation of University Grants Commission (UGC), higher education institutions need to carry out academic reforms.
 One of the significant reforms in the undergraduate education is to introduce the Learning Outcomes-based Curriculum Framework (LOCF) which makes it student-centric, interactive and outcome oriented with well-defined aims, objectives and goals to achieve.
 The LOCF is formulated on the basis of a set of learning outcomes projected to be achieved for enhancing the employability and providing further opportunities for higher education and research.
 These Learning Outcomes (LO) determine the structure of the under graduate programs.
-In keeping with these recommendations, VMRF-DU has adopted the Learning Outcomes-based Curriculum Framework (LOCF) for BBA from 2021-22 onwards.
+In keeping with these recommendations, VMRF-DU has adopted the Learning Outcomes-based Curriculum Framework (LOCF) in the Faculty of Arts and Science in the year 2020 and implemented it for all its UG programme since 2021-22 onwards.